-At An issue for this discussion is the possible opening of the portion of Center Street between Grove Road and Maple Avenue for emergency vehicle access.
-While opening this street would save approximately 12 minutes transit time, the possible negative consequences should be considered, if vehicular access is not restricted to emergency vehicles.
-Among the most obvious are the maintenance area and its environs, which will become more susceptible to trash and waste dumping, thus compromising the ecological balance of the entire woodland area.
+At issue for this discussion is the The possible opening of the portion of Center Street between Grove Road and Maple Avenue for emergency vehicle access has been discussed.
+While opening this street would save approximately 12 minutes transit time, the re are possible negative consequences should be considered, if vehicular access is not restricted to emergency vehicles.
+Among the most obvious are the maintenance area and its environs, which will become more susceptible to trash and waste dumping, thus compromising the ecological balance of the entire adjacent woodland area.